Small Cabin Property Water Supply

 Water Heating

-Electrical Water Heater - Many models available, but since I'm not hooked up to the grid and use a moderate solar power source for my electricity needs, electrical water heater is not really an option for my small cabin.
+Electrical Water Heater - Many models are available, but since I'm not hooked up to the grid and use a moderate solar power source for my electricity needs, an electrical water heater is not really an option for my small cabin.

 Drinking Water

-After all these years I have an idea how much drinking water I will need for a particular trip to my cabin.
-For a few days weekend of 2-3 people, I usually bring a 10-20 L (2-4 Gallon) canister of drinking water - either from home or purchase in the local grocery store.
-You may consider having some sort of water purification system - there are quite few available.
-I guess whether you need a water purification system for your small cabin or not largely depends on you usage requirements.
-I don't need it at this point...
-Perhaps someone can share first-hand experience of purifying rain or river/lake water, inexpensively - please share your thoughts.
+When you have a sufficient amount of non-drinking water, the actual amount of drinking water you require is relatively small.
+I may consider some sort of water purification system in the future, but for now I bring my drinking water with me.After all these years, I have an idea of how much drinking water I will need for a particular trip to my cabin.
+For a weekend with 2-3 people, I usually bring a 10-20 L (2-4 Gallon) canister of drinking water - either from home, or purchased in a local grocery store.
+If you are considering a water purification system, there are quite a few available.
+Whether or not you need a water purification system for your small cabin depends on your usage requirements.
+I don't need one at this point.
+Perhaps someone can share his or her first-hand experience of purifying rain or river/lake water inexpensively.
+Please feel free to share your thoughts on the Small Cabin Forum (off-grid section).